 ABOUT CARIBMASK CARNIVAL

 In 2012, RDACA (Raleigh-Durham AfroCaribbean Association) came together to promote diversity, equality and create a deeper appreciation for Afro-Caribbean culture among the citizens of the Raleigh/Durham Metropolitan area.
 With this shared vision, RDACA gave birth to CaribMask.
-RDACA will present the 8th Annual CaribMask Carnival on August 24, 2019.
-The streets of downtown Raleigh will once again set ablaze. .
+Impacted by the unforeseen COVID-19 pandemic, we embarked on an unknown journey that affected our lives and caused everything to shut down.
+With no social interaction or outlet, we had to find creative ways to entertain and have fun.
+We have since learned how to cautiously navigate during this unprecedented time.
+Wearing masks and practicing sanitization routines has helped to lessen the spread of this disease.
+We are now moving into a new normal, and plan to adhere to all state guidelines ensuring everyone’s safety.
+Seeking to unite and excite the people once again, RDACA will present the 10th Annual CaribMask Carnival on August 19, 2023.
+The streets of downtown Raleigh will once again set ablaze.
 The day will begin with the Parade of Bands.
 Troupes/bands will parade down the streets in elaborate costumes jamming to the tunes from their native lands.
 The Grand Marshall, Children and adults- by foot, truck, and motorcycle- tramp down and get down for over two hours on the parade route.
-The 8th Annual Flag Ceremony will represent over 15 countries and is a crowd favorite.
-The people in attendance will be able to enjoy even more vendors than the previous year; food and artisan included.
-The main stage will once again electrify the crowd by performers from all over including Kerwin Du Bois, Hypasounds, Rudy Live Loose Cannon and more.
-As we enter CaribMask 2019 we plan to make this our best year so far.
-Look out for great acts, beautiful costumes and tasteful cultural foods.
+The 10th Annual Flag Ceremony will represent over 15 countries and is a crowd favorite.
+The people in attendance will have an opportunity to experience more vendors than the previous year; food and artisan included.
+The main stage will once again electrify the crowd with performers from all over including Destra Garcia, Ricky T, Nessa Preppy and more.
+As we enter CaribMask 2023, we plan to make this our best year so far.
+Look out for great acts, beautiful costumes and tasteful, cultural foods.

 A BRIEF HISTORY OF CARNIVAL